-Item 10: The order of business may be varied at the Chairman's discretion and
+Item 9: The order of business may be varied at the Chairman's discretion and with the approval of Members or by a motion moved, seconded and approved by Members

 - 9.3 At the AGM of the Authority, the first item on the agenda will be the election of the Chair of the Authority.
 For this item, the CEO will take the chair to conduct the election. - 9.4 The fourth item on the agenda for the AGM Authority meeting will be the election of the Vice-Chair.
-This will come before the items for decision. - 9.5 If the Chair and Vice-Chair are absent from an Authority meeting, the election of a Chair for the duration of the meeting will become the first item on the agenda.
-For this item, the CEO will take the chair to conduct the election.
+This will come before the items for decision. - If the Chair and Vice-Chair are absent from an Authority meeting, the election of a 9.5 Chair for the duration of the meeting will become the first item on the agenda.
+For this item, the CEO will take the chair to conduct the election. - 9.6 If it is necessary for the Authority to appoint a member to a sub-committee, this will be the sixth item on the agenda and will come before the items for decision.